tyml/extensive-grammar-language/SPEC.md

 * Positive Star: `Expr+`
 Is matched by `S` iff `S` matches `Expr Expr*`.

+The mentioned operators are right-associative if not said otherwise and are ordered ascending by their precedence, thus `A \ B | C D?` and `(A \ B) | (C (D?))` are matching the same *Strings*.

 ## Parse Trees
 Let `A` be an *Alphabet* and `S` an `A`-*String* that matches a certain *Grammar* over the *Alphabet* `A`.

-[Definition: A **Text Fragment** of a *String* `Str` is a pair of two natural numbers.
+A **Text Fragment** of a *String* `Str` is a pair of two natural numbers.
 The first refers to the start position within `Str`, the second to the length of the *Text Fragment* which can be zero.
 Two *Text Fragments* are equal, if the *Strings* they are from, their positions and their lengths are equal.
-The **Text** of a *Text Fragment* is the substring of `Str` that starts at the given position and has the given length.  ]
+The **Text** of a *Text Fragment* is the substring of `Str` that starts at the given position and has the given length.

 Note that even though the *Text* of two *Text Fragments* can be equal, the *Text Fragments* itself do not have to.

 **Parse Trees** of `S` are trees whose nodes are the *Text Fragments* of `S` together with the *Symbol* the *Text Fragment* has matched with.
 The **root node** of this tree is the *Start Symbol* of the *Grammar* together with the *Text Fragment* of `S` that encloses `S`.

 Children of a node are constructed by matching the node's text fragment `Tf` with the *Expression* `Expr` that defines the node's *Symbol*.
 For each *Symbol* `Sym` within `Expr` that is matched with a sub text fragment `Tfs` of `Tf` a new node containing `Tfs` and `Sym` is added as child node.
 These child nodes are ordered.

 *Parse Trees* are like syntax trees yielded by context free grammars, however, *Parse Trees* do not contain terminal nodes and nodes can have arbitrary many children since symbols within *Star Expressions* can be matched multiple times.

 ## Unicode
-[ Definition: **Unicode** refers to the *Alphabet* as defined by the *Unicode* charset. ]
+**Unicode** refers to the *Alphabet* as defined by the *Unicode* charset.
 Accordingly, all unicode *Characters* can be represented by their code point.

 A **Unicode Printable Character** is a *Unicode Character* whose hexadecimal code point is in the following list: